 And hey, if I can come up with a down payment for a home (okay, shoebox) in San Francisco, anyone can do it.

 Good luck!
 And be sure to check back on Friday for advice on shopping for mortgage rates.
+While you’re at it, here are the top scary things your real estate agent might not tell you — and what to do about it.

 *The financial gifts information provided herein is not intended to constitute tax advice.
 Please consult with your tax advisors about your specific circumstance.